zevenet/kube-nftlb/README.md

 root@pc: cd ~/go/src/github.com/zevenet/kube-nftlb/
 ```

 3. The script `build.sh` will compile `main.go` and will build a Docker container to put it inside the cluster. **Before running it, you MUST read the script.
-And be careful, all `nftables` rules you may have set will be flushed**.
+And be careful, all `nftables` rules you may have set could be flushed**.
 Once you have read it and adapted it to your use case, run:
 ```
 root@pc: sh build.sh
 ```